 The election of Trudeau in 2015 has been a major catalyst for the industry (recreational included), with patient demand growing at a record pace.
 Fast forward to today, there are nearly 55 licensed producers (explained in TOPIC 3) over 200,000 registered patients and international export agreements being signed.

-There are currently 54 licensed producers in Canada, with the majority of them located in Ontario and British Columbia.
+There are currently 91 licenses that have been issued to some 80 producers in Canada, with the majority of them located in Ontario and British Columbia.
 Producers can apply for one or more licenses for one or many products (dried cannabis, oils, plants, seeds, or other).
 Most LPs have a license to produce and sell dried cannabis.
 Licenses are issued together with a quota, limiting the amount an LP can produce and distribute in a year.

 The sharp increase in license producer is very much likely due to the anticipated legalization in July 2018.
 Canadians smoke a lot of pot and the current supply is almost entirely all used for medical patients alone.

 Further, LP’s are quite limited from a sales and marketing perspective.
 Producers, like any other marijuana-related enterprise, aren’t permitted to advertise (much like cigarettes).
 They are essentially restricted to social media and other referrals as discussed below and later in Topic 4.

 This makes it quite difficult to not only attract new customers but to build a strong brand and relationship with the community.
 Thus, most LP’s are very active on social media and work hard to get on the news, whether it be for a press release, becoming publicly traded or completing a business acquisition.
 A common trend is developing proprietary products in view of the fact that consistency is essential in the medicinal industry vertical.